eejyin/eejyin.github.io/index.md

 <p>Previously, I completed my Master of Science in Electrical and Computer Engineering (ECE) at Indiana University-Purdue University Indianapolis (IUPUI) and obtained my Bachelor degree (B.Sc.) in Electrical and Electronic Engineering (EEE) at Bangladesh University of Engineering and Technology (BUET).  </p>

-<p>I love traveling and photography. $ x < y_1 $ Through my camera and lens, I capture the juxtaposition of nature, architecture, and humans as I travel through places and time. $\LaTeX$ </p>
+<p>I love traveling and photography.
+Through my camera and lens, I capture the juxtaposition of nature, architecture, and humans as I travel through places and time. </p>
 </div>

 ---